-The applicant is requesting a zoning map change for the twelve parcels, from T Transitional to RM-2 Multifamily, Low Density.
+The applicant is requesting a change of the zoning designation for each of the twelve parcels, from T Transitional to RM-2 Multifamily, Low Density.
 The developer, if the change in zoning districts is approved, plans to construct 14 two-family dwellings (for a total of 28 single floor units), private alleys, parking, and walkways.
 The proposed maximum height of all buildings is 28 feet, below the maximum allowed of 35 feet.